brimdata/zed/docs/commands/zed.md

 DANGER ZONE command, you must confirm that you want to delete the pool to proceed.
 The `-f` option can be used to force the deletion without confirmation.
-The `-dryrun` option may also be used to see a summary of how many objects would be deleted by a `vacuum`.
+The `-dryrun` option may also be used to see a summary of how many objects would be deleted by a `vacuum` but without deleting them.